BACK

 Getting your properties filled quickly is vital to your profit margins.
 Minimizing vacancy time requires getting as many high-quality applicants as possible.
 This is typically done by leveraging a variety of listing sites, so your listing has the greatest chance of being seen by an interested applicant.

-By using listing syndication, you can create a single listing within your property management software that can be exported to all major listing sites at once.
-This allows you to maximize your exposure while saving you hours of manual effort.
+By using listing syndication, you can create a single listing within your property management software, which can be exported to all major listing sites at once.
+This way, you’re still maximizing your exposure without sacrificing your time or sanity.
+Some platforms also bundle marketing extras like a free custom website, which can be helpful if you want a simple home base for your listings.

 Multiple Users